Chaconne

-A chaconne (/ʃəˈkɒn/ shə-KON, /fr/; chacona /es/; ciaccona /it/; earlier English: chacony) is a type of musical composition often used as a vehicle for variation on a repeated short harmonic progression, often involving a fairly short repetitive bass-line (ground bass) which offers a compositional outline for variation, decoration, figuration and melodic invention.
-In this it closely resembles the passacaglia.
-It originates and was particularly popular in the Baroque era; a large number of Chaconnes exist from the 17th and 18th centuries.
+A chaconne (/ʃəˈkɒn/ shə-KON, /fr/; chacona /es/; ciaccona /it/; earlier English: chacony) is a type of musical composition frequently used as a vehicle for variation on a repeated brief harmonic progression, often involving a fairly short repetitive bass-line (ground bass) which offers a compositional outline for variation, decoration, figuration and melodic invention.
+In this respect, it closely resembles the passacaglia.
+It originated in the Baroque era, when it was particularly popular; a large number of Chaconnes from the 17th and 18th centuries are in existence.

-The ground bass, if there is one, may typically descend stepwise from the tonic to the dominant pitch of the scale; the harmonies given to the upper parts may emphasize the circle of fifths or a derivative pattern thereof.
+The ground bass, if there is one, may typically descend gradually from the tonic to the dominant pitch of the scale; the harmonies given to the upper parts may emphasise the circle of fifths or a derivative pattern thereof.